“Performing from memory can be a beautiful thing.”

 As someone who has performed countless solos, I know the upsides and downsides of playing with and without a score.

-We musicians often hash over whether to memorize or not, so let’s consider some of the issues here.
+We musicians often debate whether to memorize or not, so let’s consider some of the issues.

 Pros & Cons of Memorizing